Grooming

 1. Prepare

 Depending on how squirmy your dog is, you may want a second pair of hands to help keep your dog calm and in place (especially the first few times you attempt to groom as both you and your pet won’t know what to expect).
-This is where you can use a grooming arm or table to secure them into place.
+And if you plan to groom at home frequently, it’s a good idea to invest in a grooming arm that clamps to the counter with a harness to hold them in place.

 TIP: Make the process more enjoyable with lots of treats to reward them often.
 We find it useful to distract dogs with a favorite waterproof toy or a dog lick pad filled with peanut butter, yogurt, or mashed banana.